heig-vd-dai-course/heig-vd-dai-course/27-semester-review-and-exam-preparation/PRESENTATION.md

 ##### Elements to improve for next year

 - Nothing much to improve in our opinion.
-I tried to improve the balance between the theoretical/practical content and I think it is quite good now.
 Do you agree?

 #### Caching and performance